hyperledger/indy-hipe/text/0149-rich-schema-schema/README.md

 ## Unresolved questions and future work
 [unresolved]: #unresolved-questions

-- Should the GUID portion of the DID which identifies a `schema` be taken from the DID of the transaction submitter, or should there be established a common DID to be associated with all immutable content such as `schema`?

 - Discovery of `schema` objects on the ledger is not considered part of this initial phase of work.